This article is also available in following languages:

-- Knob - main control of the Original Prusa MINI 3D printer: rotate left/right to scroll throughoptions, press the knob to confirm your selection.
+Knob - main control of the Original Prusa MINI 3D printer: rotate left/right to scroll through options and press the knob to confirm your selection.
 There’s a reset switch directly next to the

 knob.
 Press it to perform a hard reset.

-- LCD screen - the display is used for the configuration of the 3D printer.
-Use the knob to scroll
+LCD screen - the display is used for the configuration of the 3D printer.

 print files (G-Codes) from the inserted drive and flashing the firmware.